CopernicaMarketingSoftware/Documentation/Mailerq/4.3/json-messages.md

 CSS settings in the header in the first place, but use "style=..." attributes in the HTML code.

 MailerQ can do this automatically.
-If you set "inlinecss" propety to true, MailerQ parses the HTML email, and converts the CSS code from the HTML header into inline "style=..." attributes in the HTML body.
+If you set "inlinecss" property to true, MailerQ parses the HTML email, and converts the CSS code from the HTML header into inline "style=..." attributes in the HTML body.